borbit/node-leaderboard/README.md

     Removes a member from the leaderboard.

         board.rm('kot', function(err, removed) {
-          // removed - false in case the removing memeber
+          // removed - false in case the removing member
           // doesn't exist in the leaderboard.
           // true - successful remove
         });